 Here are some of Nextiva’s key features:

-- Business integrations: Businesses get many integration capabilities with leading CRM software, like Salesforce, HubSpot, and Microsoft Dynamics.
+- Advanced business integrations: Connects with leading CRM software like Salesforce, HubSpot, and Microsoft Dynamics.

 Nextiva’s pricing is tiered and transparent, tailored to businesses of different sizes.